 Student Code of Conduct

 College students are citizens of the local, state, and national governments and of the academic community and are therefore expected to conduct themselves as law-abiding members of each community at all times.
 Admission to the College carries with it special privileges and imparts special responsibilities apart from those rights and duties enjoyed by non-students.
-In recognition of the special relationship that exists between the College and the community it seeks to serve; the Northwest Florida State College Board of Trustees has authorized the President of the College to take such action that may be necessary to maintain campus safety and preserve the integrity of the College and its educational environment.
+In recognition of the special relationship that exists between the College and the community it seeks to serve; the District Board of Trustees of Northwest Florida State College has authorized the President of the College to take such action that may be necessary to maintain campus safety and preserve the integrity of the College and its educational environment.

-Pursuant to this authorization, the College has developed the following regulations, which are intended to govern student conduct on the campus.
-The College may enforce its own regulations regardless of any proceedings instituted by other authorities.
-Conversely, violation of any section of these regulations may subject a student to disciplinary measures by the College whether or not such conduct is simultaneously in violation of local, state, or national laws.
-When a student fails to abide by the rules and regulations of the College or fails to obey the ordinance of local, state, and national governments, disciplinary action may be taken.
+Pursuant to this authorization, the College has developed the following Student Code of Conduct, which is intended to govern student conduct on the campus.
+The College may enforce regulations the Student Code of Conduct regardless of any proceedings instituted by other authorities.
+Conversely, violation of any section of the Student Code of Conduct may subject a student to disciplinary measures by the College whether or not such conduct is simultaneously in violation of local, state, or national laws.
+When a student fails to abide by the Student Code of Conduct or fails to obey the ordinance of local, state, and national governments, disciplinary action may be taken.

 Student Disciplinary Offenses

-For the purpose of these regulations, a “student” shall mean any person who is registered for study at the College for any academic period.
+For the purpose of the Student Code of Conduct, a “student” is any person who is registered for study at the College for any academic period.
 Generally, through appropriate due process procedures, College disciplinary measures shall be imposed for conduct that adversely affects the College’s pursuit of its educational objectives, which violates or shows a disregard for the rights of other members of the academic community, or which endangers property or person at the College or on any College controlled property.

-All police officers have the authority to control access and to patrol facilities.
+All Northwest Florida State College-employed police officers have the authority to control access and to patrol facilities.
 Failure to leave after instruction to do so can result in trespassing charges.
 Individual, group, or organizational misconduct, which is subject to disciplinary sanctions, shall include but not be limited to the following offenses: